Buhlexcmall/New-Gen-Developers/docs/software-management-plan/README.md

 ## 6. Product Roadmap
 - *Phase 1:* Basic system (schedule and assignments)
 - *Phase 2:* Study planner and notifications
-- *Phase 3:* Tutoring system
+- *Phase 3:* System improvements and performance enhancements
-- *Phase 4:* System improvements and scaling
+- *Phase 4:* Scaling and optimization

 ## 7. Development Approach
 The project will follow an *Agile methodology*, with iterative development and continuous feedback from users.
 Features will be delivered in increments, allowing flexibility and continuous improvement over time.